bplmaps/lmec-main-site/content/about/press-releases/new-exhibition-building-blocks-boston-stories-from-urban-atlases-opens-at-leventhal-map-education-center-january-13-2023-1.md

 draft: true

 ---
-<a class="btn btn-primary btn-primary-outline mb-3" href="https://s3.us-east-2.wasabisys.com/lmec-public-files/press-releases/2022-03-03_More_or_Less_in_Common.pdf">View this release as a PDF</a>

 ### A new, free exhibition at Leventhal Map & Education Center combines historic and future-facing maps and visuals that shine light on how the environment is part of social struggles.